Get Started Showing

 For your first show, enter a class or two at the lowest level offered.
 If your horse isn’t an old pro off the circuit, you will both benefit from experiencing the atmosphere and getting over nerves.

 Next, assemble a basic list of tack and attire required for the show.
 Download a free checklist here.
-Some schooling shows don’t require full show attire; see sidebar on "Schooling Show Attire."
+Some schooling shows don’t require full show attire; see "Schooling Show Attire" for more info.
 Used tack will always help cut costs, and quality items that are well-cared for can last decades, so consider browsing online auction sites or checking out the consignment corner of your local tack shop when looking to purchase.
 This applies to show apparel as well.
 Be sure to try everything on, or be willing to return or re-sell an item if you buy it online and find it doesn’t fit.
 Tall English boots can be particularly expensive and difficult to fit, so give yourself plenty of time to explore both used and new options.

 What to Take With You